-GRZ is applied to the majority of Castlemaine, while Township Zone is applied to Chewton and Campbells Creek, with the exception of a parcel of land in Campbells Creek south which is also GRZ.
+GRZ is applied to the majority of Maldon, with areas of LDRZ towards the southern edge of the township.
+TZ has been applied to Newstead.

 Since the residential zone reforms were completed, there has not been a review of the application of these residential zones in the Shire.
 This project therefore presents the opportunity to review the residential areas and inform the preparation of the appropriate residential zones.

-Refer to Figures 14-16 for the zoning of Castlemaine, Campbells Creek and Chewton.
+Refer to Figures 12-13 for the zoning of the Maldon and Newstead.